 The other approach is to look at your career goals first and then decide on a major.
 Let’s say that you’ve always wanted to be an engineer.
 Well, start with wondering what kind of engineering you would be interested in.
 If you don’t know, that’s okay too.
 You can start your undergrad studies with a general degree in engineering and as you learn, discover, and grow in the subject, you can narrow down your line of study.
 Some colleges even offer two-year pre-programs that allow you to discover the basics on a particular subject and then apply to the school of study if you remain interested.

 Let’s assume you are still having trouble deciding.
 Or that you are interested in a number of subjects or potential careers and you just can’t decide.
 If this sounds familiar, try narrowing down your options by using these simple steps.
 There is no right or wrong, these are simple ways to get organized and make some educated observations to help you make a decision later.

 Second, find where those two lists overlap.
-For example, lets say reading is listed as an interest on your first list and teacher is listed as a possible career.
-You could consider becoming an English major or an Education major with a focus in English.
+For example, let’s say reading is listed as an interest on your first list, and teacher is listed as a possible career.
+You could consider becoming an English major or an Education major with a focus on English.
 Or perhaps you’re really into history and government, and you’ve always thought a career in law enforcement or the CIA would be cool.
 Then a degree in criminal justice would be a perfect fit for you.